 For private buyers, the financial case for buying a plug-in hybrid is less clear-cut: while there are definite fuel-cost savings to be made if you mostly do short journeys that can be completed on electric power alone, that has to be stacked against a higher list price than an equivalent petrol or diesel A3 in the first place.

-The A3 also isn't as smooth-riding, or practical, as some of its VW Group stablemates, such as the SEAT Leon and Skoda Octavia (both of which are available in spacious estate form, too).
+The A3 also isn't as smooth-riding, or practical, as some of its Volkswagen Group stablemates, the aforementioned Leon, Golf and Octavia (all of which are available in spacious estate form, too).
 But it does have a nicer-looking and better-quality interior, plus the kudos of that four-ring badge on the nose.
 For a more detailed look at the Audi A3 hybrid, read on for the rest of our in-depth review…

 In This Review